Arnold of Lübeck

-Arnold of Lübeck (died 1211–1214) was a Benedictine abbot, a chronicler, the author of the Chronica Slavorum and advocate of the papal cause in the Hohenstaufen conflict.
+Arnold of Lübeck (died on 27 June, 1211–1214) was a Benedictine abbot, a chronicler, and advocate of the papal cause in the Hohenstaufen conflict.
 He was a monk at St. Ägidien monastery in Braunschweig, then from 1177 the first abbot of the newly founded St. John's monastery in Lübeck.
+As an abbot, he secured four papal privileges for his monastery, first from pope Celestine III in 1191, and later in 1193-1195 he also served as a papal delegate who judged a disputed election in the Bishopric of Schwerin.
+He was the author of the Chronica Slavorum, covering historical events up to 1209.
+He also composed a Latin translation of The Deeds of Gregory the Sinner, a German poem written by Hartmann von Aue.
+Arnold dedicated his translation to a prominent noble William of Lunenburg, the son of Saxon duke Henry the Lion.